-Credit card payments are made via our payment portal.
-We send out credentials to the billing contact on each new member account.
-If you don’t already have credentials for our payment portal, please contact firstname.lastname@example.org.
+We recommend using our payment portal where possible, as other payment methods incur fees.
+We send out payment portal credentials to the billing contact on each new member account.
+If you don’t already have credentials for our payment portal, please contact us.
 Please note: your username and password for the payment portal is different from the Crossref account credentials you use to register your content with us.

-Checks from banks - we prefer checks drawn on US banks.
-If you are sending payment from a USD bank account outside the US, please add USD 50 to your payment to cover processing fees.
+We prefer checks drawn on US banks.
+If you are sending payment from a US$ bank account outside the US, please add US$ 50 to your payment to cover processing fees.
 Please mail checks, with a copy of the invoice or with the invoice number referenced on the check, to:

 Publishers International Linking Association, Inc. dba Crossref 50 Salem St. Building A Suite 304 Lynnfield, MA 0194.

 If you have not been receiving invoices, please contact us to update the email address for your account.
 We recommend you give us a generic departmental email address such as email@example.com to avoid emails bouncing back from the accounts of colleagues who have left your organization.
 Thank you!

 If the invoice hasn’t yet been paid, we can make the following changes:

 We can update your organization name or address if this has changed.

 We can update the detail if there’s an error on the invoice.
 For example, if you’ve been charged for current content when you should have been charged for backfile content (due to an error in registering the publication date), we can amend the invoice once you’ve updated your metadata.

 We can’t change dates and due dates, so please pay the invoices as soon as you receive them.